PART 3: THE INTERCEPTOR PROJECT

 One of the most controversial topics was the my reporting on what was going on inside restricted flight test ranges such as Area 51 and the White Sands Missile Range.
 When the F-117 was still under development and classified secret, I wrote a piece on an intercept I had made about a series of radio communications revolving around a crash of one of the prototypes in California.

-On an HF (shortwave) a radio phone patch was placed by a Lockheed technician describing to his company (from the crash site) and he stressed the need for more security.
+On an HF (shortwave) a radio phone patch was placed by a Lockheed technician describing to his company the wreckage (from the crash site) and he stressed the need for more security.
 Apparently the "test article" had augered-in and resulting crash had caused classified radar absorbent material to be spread over a wide area.

 UP NEXT - PART 4 - THE INTERCEPTORS